Sestao: Natural Processes

-Prediction.
 Regeneration strategies

 Network of public spaces

 The city will probably develop a system of small public spaces that provide residents moments of pause, rest, interactions and connections between the different urban levels.

 Connection

 Connection of both margins of the river.

 Facilities

 Program associated with the estuary and the existing water activity (Kaiku drifters).

 Viewpoints

 Recovery of the convent as a viewpoint.
 The view shows the contrast between the industrial landscape lined by shipyard cranes and the historic mansions of the Basque bourgeoisie.

 Tram

 Integration of the tram connected to Bilbao and the right bank of the river.

 Rehabilitation

 Rehabilitation of ships in better condition to include public program to allow the language of industrial structures: from jetties, cranes, pipes, and temporary stairs to pylons.

 Housing and facilities

 Housing and facilities of social nature.